Data Retention Policy: What US State Privacy Laws Require and How to Build One

 Is a data retention policy legally required in the US?

 No single US federal law mandates a standalone data retention policy document.
 However, multiple state privacy laws create obligations (data minimization, purpose limitation, deletion rights, retention period disclosure) that effectively require one.
-California CCPA/CPRA explicitly requires disclosure of retention periods.
+California and Minnesota both require retention disclosures in the privacy notice, and Illinois BIPA requires a publicly available retention schedule for biometric data.
 Businesses subject to HIPAA, PCI-DSS, or SOX also have sector-specific retention requirements.

 How long should I keep customer data?